 Your Intermediary must receive your voting instructions with enough time to act on your instructions.
 Check the form for the deadline for submitting your voting instructions.
 If you are mailing your Voting Instruction Form, be sure to allow enough time for the envelope to be delivered.

-For any questions regarding the Meeting or a shareholder's ability to participate or vote at the Meeting or for any technical difficulties experienced during the check-in process or during the Meeting, please contact Broadridge at proxy.request@broadridge.com.
+For any questions regarding the Meeting or a shareholder's ability to participate or vote at the Meeting, please contact TSX Trust at proxyvote@tmx.com